knpuniversity/php-beginner-series/knpu/if-statement.rst

     You can also use extra parenthesis to group conditions together, like you do in math.
 We'll see this later.

-Finally, we used 2 equal signs (``==``) to see if the breed value is equal to an empty string.
+Finally, we used 2 equal signs (``==``) to see if the age value is equal to an empty string.
 This is *very* important: do not use a single quote when comparing 2 values.
 In fact, no matter where you are, repeat after me: "I will not use a single equal sign to compare values in an if statement".
 Ok good!

 The problem is that we use one equal sign to set a value on a variable::

-    // sets the breed key to an empty string
+    // sets the age key to an empty string
-    $cutePet['breed'] = '';
+    $cutePet['age'] = '';

 This is especially tricky because if you forget and use only one equal, the code will run.
-But instead of comparing to see if the breed is equal to an empty string, it sets the breed to an empty string.
+But instead of comparing to see if the age is equal to an empty string, it sets the age to an empty string.
 For lucky reasons, this wouldn't break our code here, but it would in all most all other cases.

 So when comparing values, use ``!=`` and ``==``.